alexVonBaphomet/DiscordToolsDC/README.md

 you also need to download node js.

-IF YOU WILL NEED HELP OR CAN'T DO SOMETHING PROPERLY, DM ME ON DISCORD: Sliiiide#4348
+IF YOU WILL NEED HELP OR CAN'T DO SOMETHING PROPERLY, JOIN DISCORD: https://discord.gg/BZtqtRKh35